VictoriaMetrics/VictoriaMetrics/README.md

   -version
      Show VictoriaMetrics version
   -vmstorageDialTimeout duration
-     Timeout for establishing RPC connections from vminsert to vmstorage (default 5s)
+     Timeout for establishing RPC connections from vminsert to vmstorage.
+See also -vmstorageUserTimeout (default 3s) -vmstorageUserTimeout duration
+     Network timeout for RPC connections from vminsert to vmstorage (Linux only).
+Lower values speed up re-rerouting recovery when some of vmstorage nodes become unavailable because of networking issues.
+Read more about TCP_USER_TIMEOUT at https://blog.cloudflare.com/when-tcp-sockets-refuse-to-die/ .
+See also -vmstorageDialTimeout (default 3s)
 ```

 ### List of command-line flags for vmselect